 Similarities between High Balance Loan and Jumbo Mortgage

 Though high balance and jumbo loans are distinct, the traits they share include are:

-- Both are mortgage loans offered for real estate above average prices in the real estate market
+- Both are mortgage loans offered for real estate that is above the national county limit.

 Difference between the Two Loan Programs